 I don’t think anyone would dispute that the core is relevant in most sports.
 Tennis is no exception.
 The core is what allows us to transfer power from the ground, through our legs, to our arm(s) and racket.
 A strong core is essential, but it is important to understand that your core has three dimensions: the front, the back, and the sides.
 Most people think of abs when they train their core, but those are the muslces in the front of your core.
 Since tennis is all about rotation, it’s a pretty easy argument that the core muscles responsible for rotation (the obliques on your sides and come across the front) are more important.
 These are the muscles we use to transfer energy to our arms, and these are the muscles that stabilize our core during our stroke so we have control.
 Try adding half-kneeling cable lifts to your workouts if tennis performance is important to you.

-If you found yourself nodding as you read this post and if you’re in the Ottawa area, consider hiring us at Custom Strength to help with your tennis training.
+If you found yourself nodding as you read this post and if you’re in the Ottawa area, come see us at Custom Strength to help with your tennis training.
 You can get in touch with us via this contact form:

 Want to dominate on the tennis court?
 Either with in-person training in Ottawa on online group training anywhere?
 Send me an e-mail with questions or to sign up.

 Like what you just read?
 Sign up to receive my weekly exercise tips newsletter:

 The form you have selected does not exist.

 Elsbeth Vaino, CSCS, is a personal trainer with what might best be described as a tennis addiction.